PWAMP/PWAMP/README.md

 ##### Goods

-- AMP look like the main app
+1. AMP look like the main app
-- Items are clickable, will be directed to real app with selected item
+2. Items are clickable, will be directed to real app with selected item
-- Cart are clickable, will be directed to real app with cart page
+3. Cart are clickable, will be directed to real app with cart page
-- Burger Menu are clickable, will be directed to real app with opened menu
+4. Burger Menu are clickable, will be directed to real app with opened menu
-- Service Worker of real app will be registered when enter the AMP, no need to wait when enter the real app
+5. Service Worker of real app will be registered when enter the AMP

+* Thank to (5) we have 2, 3, 4 load almost instantly

 ##### Bads